 The Denver Fringe Festival

-The Denver Fringe Festival is an open-application festival that supports bold, progressive arts and diverse voices in all genres of performance arts and to attract bold, progressive artistry that is on the fringes of the mainstream theatre tradition.
-We support independent and emerging artists by encouraging new work, providing a variety of performance venues, promoting the festival and selling advance tickets online.
-We also support open access to the arts by making sure people can enjoy edgy, eclectic performance – original theatre, comedy, improv, cabaret, dance, immersive theatre – at an affordable price.
+The Denver Fringe Festival is an open-application festival that supports bold, progressive arts and diverse voices in all genres of performance arts.
+Like all 300+ Fringe festivals around the world, our primary goal is to support independent artists.
+We also support access to the arts by ensuring people can enjoy live performing arts – original theatre, comedy, improv, cabaret, dance, immersive theatre – at an affordable price.

 The Denver Fringe Festival brings Fringe performance - original, innovative and experimental - to creative venues at an affordable price.
 We believe live performance entertains, enlightens, and empowers, and that bringing artists and audiences together helps cultivate vibrant, inclusive, safe, resilient and sustainable communities.

 Our goals are to:

-- Support emerging and established artists in a variety of performance arts
+- Support independent artists in a variety of performance arts

 - Make performance arts more accessible and inclusive